 The Frigidaire is a utilitarian appliance — no one buys a dehumidifier for its looks.
 It measures 24.5 x 15.8 x 11.3 inches and weighs 44 pounds.
 Caster wheels make it easy to move despite the weight.

 The control panel is straightforward: digital humidity display, target humidity buttons, fan speed toggle, timer, and continuous drain mode.
-No app, no Wi-Fi — just simple, reliable controls.
+The unit now includes Wi-Fi connectivity and custom humidity control, letting you monitor and adjust settings from your phone — a welcome upgrade from previous Frigidaire models.

 The washable filter is accessible from the back panel.
 Clean it every two weeks for optimal airflow.
 A clogged filter reduces efficiency significantly.